 From the Node Properties menu, choose the receiveDatetime property.

 The filter is labeled with the property name and the category or relationship label (e.g. receiveDatetime(Transaction)).
 A slider shows the range of the property's timestamp values.

 Set a range of dates using the Min and Max selectors under the slider.
-For filtering by date, you can click the value to display a calendar and select dates you want.
+For filtering by date, you can click the value to display a calendar and select dates.

 As you select values, the filter operates on the data in the graph space.

-Now add a second filter.
-In this example we select the sentAmount property from the Node Properties menu.
+Now add a second filter for transaction amount.
+We select the sentAmount property from the Node Properties menu.

 To set a range of amounts, enter minimum and maximum values in the Min and Max text boxes (e.g. 5000 and 10000).